sdilts/cl-bindgen/README.md

 + `package` : The name of the Common Lisp package of the generated file
 + `arguments` : Arguments to pass to clang
 + `force` : Ignore errors while parsing.
 Valid values are `True` or `False`
++ `pkg-config`: A list of package names needed by the library.
+Adds the flags needed to compile the given header files as told by `pkg-config --cflags`

 To see example batch files, look in the [examples](https://github.com/sdilts/cl-bindgen/tree/master/examples)